 This is how you uncover a problem people have, why they’re struggling with it, and how to move forward.

 Only when we find the answers to these questions (What are your prospects’ goals?
 What are their pain points and common objections?
-How can you help them?) can we understand where to begin with an ad, with content, etc.
+How can your products or services help them?) that we can understand where to begin with crafting content and ads for your brand.

 Ogilvy elaborated on his views of why research is so important:

-Instead, she went to Amazon, pulled up six best-selling books and started to read “500 reviews in 2 or 3 hours” across, copying the phrasing and terminology directly from people who’ve struggled with addiction.
+So, in order to paint a fuller picture of her new client’s target market, Wiebe went to Amazon.com, pulled up six best-selling books on addiction recovery, and read “500 reviews in 2 or 3 hours,” copying the phrasing and terminology directly from people who’ve struggled with addiction.

-The results?
-She tested that headline against the control, which was “Your Addiction Ends Here”.
-The new headline – the one she found in Amazon reviews – brought in 400% more CTA clicks and 20% more lead-gen form submits.
-She accomplished this not through a magic trick or blind luck, but by simply going straight to her target customers’ vernacular.
+The new headline––the one she found in Amazon reviews––brought in 400% more CTA clicks and 20% more lead-gen form submissions.
+Wiebe accomplished this not through a magic trick or blind luck, but by simply going straight to her target customers’ vernacular.

 Give the Facts